These Shade-Loving Plants Will Thrive No Matter Your Garden's Sun Exposure

 Bleeding Heart

-The striking flowers of this shade perennial make it worth planting!
-A bleeding heart takes several years to show its stuff, so be patient, and you'll be rewarded.
-Give it mostly shade with some morning sun for the best blooms.
-The flowers are pure white, red, or pink, and they appear in late spring.
+A bleeding heart is a shade plant which takes several years to show its stuff, so be patient, and you'll be greatly rewarded with the striking blooms.
+Give the plant a lot of shade with some morning sun for the best results.
+The flowers can pop out in pure white, red, or pink, and they appear in late spring.

 Related Story: How to Organize Your Garden Shed